yochaigal/cairn/wip/2e/how-does-variable-difficulty-work.md

 ## Personal History

 > The party are escorting an agent of the Alsace faction deep in enemy territory.
 Their destination is hidden in a small village protected by tall wooden walls.
-Their job is to sneak their client into the heavily guarded town, and then into the ancient abbey of Der Thunn.
+Their job is to sneak their client into the heavily guarded town, and then into the ancient vault of Der Thunn.
 As they approach the village, the Sun is just beginning to set, and Lucius has been sent ahead to investigate, posing as a troubadour from the South.

 **Warden**: _"You approach the walled village, following the dirt trail that leads directly to the town's front gate.
 Two guards stand on either side of the gate, which is closed.
 The guards are nearly identical save for a weak mustache worn by one."_